Spiritual assistance in prisons, healthcare facilities and the army

 For the decisions of the ECtHR see

-Council of Europe: European Court of Human Rights (2022), Guide on the case-law of the European Convention on Human Rights: Prisoners’ rights
+Council of Europe: European Court of Human Rights (updated on 2022, August 31).
+Guide on the case-law of the European Convention on Human Rights: Prisoners’ rights

 Similar indications can be found in

 Office of the United Nations High Commissioner for Human Rights (OHCHR) (2005).
 Human Rights and Prisons: Manual on Human Rights Training for Prison Officials.
-New York and Geneva: United Nations, pp. 107-108
+New York and Geneva: United Nations (see in particular Section VI, Chapter 20)

 On the issue of religion in prison see